AndriYang/image_captioning_DL/README.md

 ## GUI
 8. python app.py
-9. select the folder where the images is store for doing captioning prediction
+9. select the folder where the images are stored for doing captioning prediction